Before You Start: What You'll Need

 Consult Your Neighbours

 If switching requires resident approval, present the options clearly with potential savings and any impacts on service.
+A clear financial case makes this much easier.

 Manage the Transition